Umberto Ammaturo: Cocaine baron

 Contrary to conventional Camorra bosses Ammaturo remained a loner.
 He had no specific territory, no crime family and specialised entirely in cocaine trafficking, above all with Bardellino.
 The drug trade gave him wealth and power, although he lacked social control and even less political influence in Italy.

 In the 1980s, Ammaturo established a virtual monopoly of cocaine trafficking to Italy from Peru, where he benefited from the protection and collusion of important personalities.
 The particular success of Ammaturo was the result of his innovation to set up a triangular system of cocaine smuggling, involving several African countries as staging posts, rather than just using the traditional South American-European axis.
 He diversified his interests on a global scale, buying a tourist centre in Senegal through a Swiss bank account.
 According to the DEA, due to his trafficking activities, Ammaturo was one of the chief financiers of the Shining Path guerrilla movement in Peru.

 In 1987, he evaded prison for the third time and moved to South America.
-In August 1990, he was arrested in Governador Valadares near Belo Horizonte (Brazil), and spent three months in jail in Brasilia awaiting extradition.
+In August 1990, he was arrested in Governador Valadares near Belo Horizonte (Brazil), and spent three months in jail in Brasília awaiting extradition.
 However, he managed to escape, after paying some US$100,000 in bribes and was flown to Peru.

 In March 1992, nine of his associates were arrested following the discovery of 10 kg of cocaine which had arrived from Colombia.
 The cocaine was soaked into clothes which were then smeared with solvents to distract sniffer dogs; the clothes would then be treated in Castellamare di Stabia and the cocaine reconstituted.
 A drug smuggling operation of an even bigger scale was discovered in July 1992, involving the importation of 300 kg of cocaine from Colombia via Peru.

 Arrest and repentance

-Ammaturo moved to Peru and was arrested again on May 3, 1993 in Lima, and extradited to Italy.
+Ammaturo moved to Peru and was arrested again on May 3, 1993, in Lima, and extradited to Italy.
 In June 1993, he decided to collaborate with the Italian justice system and became a pentito, breaking the omertà, or code of silence.
 In retaliation his brother Antonio was killed.
 His testimony resulted in 40 arrests in May 1994, amongst them Michele Zaza and Luigi Giuliano.

 Ammaturo entered the witness protection program and was provided with a new identity.
 His properties were seized.